PublicSoftTools

 The Padding Trap

 Write to the length that fully answers the question, then stop.
-If a competitor ranks with 2,000 words and your comprehensive answer takes 1,200, you do not need to pad to 2,000 — you need to ensure your 1,200 words are more useful than their 2,000.
+If a competitor ranks with 2,000 words and your comprehensive answer takes 1,200 words, you do not need to pad to 2,000 — you need to ensure your 1,200 words are more useful than their 2,000.

 Count Your Words and Reading Time Free

-Paste any text for an instant word, character, sentence, and paragraph count.
+Paste any text for an instant word, character, sentence, paragraph count, and reading grade level.
 No signup.

 Open Word Counter